 Renae Lamb

-My artwork represents my identity as a Koori visionary, deeply connected to my heritage, and driven by bold dreams of cultural preservation and innovation.
-With a profound understanding of my ancestry and its stories, I strive to lead Midnight Dreaming—an iconic Australian brand with global significance.
-Through my art, I aim to spark generational change and inspire a new wave of understanding and respect for Indigenous cultures worldwide.
+Renae Lamb’s artwork represents her identity and reflects a deep connection to her heritage – driven by bold dreams of cultural preservation and innovation and with a profound understanding of her ancestry and its stories.
+Through her art, she aims to spark generational change and inspire a new wave of understanding and respect for Indigenous cultures worldwide.

-As an artist rooted in traditional cultural practices, I recognize the immense value of unity in the act of storytelling.
-The stories I share are inherently tied to the land, culture, language, ceremony, and kin, forming a dynamic tapestry that transcends time and space.
-My work is a celebration of these stories and their enduring relevance in shaping the present and future.
+As an artist rooted in traditional cultural practices, she recognises the immense value of storytelling.
+The stories Renae shares are inherently tied to the land, culture, language, ceremony, and kin, forming a dynamic tapestry that transcends time and space.
+Her work is a celebration of these stories and their enduring relevance in shaping the present and future.

-In my practice, I use traditional materials and techniques—ochre, emu feathers, weaving, lamandra, stringy bark, and twining—to create contemporary pieces that reflect ancient practices still alive in our communities today.
-Each piece I craft is a testament to the wisdom of our ancestors, preserved in the form of art that speaks to the strength of their teachings, and a reminder of the importance of maintaining a deep connection to country.
+In Renae’s practice, she uses traditional materials and techniques – ochre, emu feathers, weaving, lomandra, stringybark, and twining – to create contemporary pieces that reflect ancient practices alive in community today.
+Each piece she crafts is a testament to the wisdom of ancestors preserved through art, and something that speaks to the strength of their teachings – a reminder of the importance of maintaining a deep connection to Country.

-Through this fusion of past and present, I am committed to nurturing a respectful and harmonious relationship with country and to leading by example in telling our stories, fostering unity, and uplifting future generations.
+Through this fusion of past and present, Renae is committed to nurturing a respectful and harmonious relationship with Country and to leading by example in telling our stories, fostering unity, and uplifting future generations.

-“Gilli Watta” is a word from the local Worimi language in Gathang, meaning “sparking the flame.”
+‘Gilli Watta’ is a word from the local Gathang language meaning ‘sparking the flame.’

-In this NAIDOC exhibition, I am proud to present Gilli Watta as a reflection of my journey as a Wiradjuri, Wongibong woman, and mother of three proud Worimi, Wiradjuri, and Wongibong children.
+In this NAIDOC exhibition, I am proud to present Gilli Watta as a reflection of my journey as a Wiradjuri, Wongaibon woman, and mother of three proud Worimi, Wiradjuri, and Wongaibon children.
 It is important for me to showcase the significance of cultural building in our communities, especially for future generations.

-This exhibition marks my first time in the Innovator series, and I want to share with you all the act of lighting the Gilli Watta—the flame that will be carefully nurtured and kept burning.
+This exhibition marks my first time in the Innovator series, and I want to share with you all the act of lighting the Gilli Watta – the flame that will be carefully nurtured and kept burning.
 This flame represents the continuation of cultural growth, integrity, and the living practices of the longest-continuing culture in the world.
-By nurturing this fire, we honor our traditions and ensure they remain alive for the future.
+By nurturing this fire, we honour our traditions and ensure they remain alive for the future.

 On this land, never ceded and forever stolen.
 Always was, always will be Aboriginal land.

-I had the privilege of curating two impactful exhibitions: Barry Uncle Jim Ridgeway: Story Country at Lake Macquarie Arts and Cultural Centre, and Useful Objects at Watt Space Gallery, Newcastle University's Art Gallery.
+Renae has curated two impactful exhibitions: Barry Uncle Jim Ridgeway: Story Country at Lake Macquarie Arts and Cultural Centre, and Useful Objects at Watt Space Gallery, The University of Newcastle’s City Campus Art Gallery.

-Barry Uncle Jim Ridgeway: Story Country showcases the works of the late Uncle Jim Ridgeway, a respected Aboriginal Elder and artist, whose paintings and ceramics reflect his deep connection to Birpui and Awabakal Country.
+Barry Uncle Jim Ridgeway: Story Country showcased the work of the late Uncle Jim Ridgeway, a respected Aboriginal Elder and artist, whose paintings and ceramics reflect his deep connection to Birpai and Awabakal Country.
 Ridgeway, known for his earlier career as a celebrated country and western singer, turned to art following a life-changing accident.
 His works resonate with the stories of his people, echoing ancient petroglyphs and the rich cultural legacy of his land.
-Curated by Wiradjuri and Wongibong woman Renae Lamb, the exhibition honours Uncle Jim’s life and his role in preserving and sharing Aboriginal culture.
+The exhibition honoured Uncle Jim’s life and his role in preserving and sharing Aboriginal culture.

 Useful Objects at Newcastle Galleries, Watt Space Student Gallery highlights a unique collection of ancient and rare artefacts from the Laut Collection, held by the Wollotuka Institute.
 This exhibition intertwines the past with the present by presenting contemporary works from First Nations artists who reinterpret traditional methods and mediums, breathing new meaning into these objects.
 Co-curated with Jessica Tobin, Useful Objects interrogates the intersection of ceremony, culture, and ancestral knowledge, inviting audiences to reflect on the evolving relationship between people and their Country.

-Both exhibitions are a celebration of First Nations art and culture, offering a deep, reflective journey into the stories that shape and define these artists' worlds.
+Both exhibitions were celebrations of First Nations art and culture, offering deep, reflective journeys into the stories that shape and define these artists' worlds.

 Artist Statement for "Bulaguy Miranggul" (Salt Bush) in Wiradjuri Language